Aruku Around: Writing and inspiration

 Yamaguchi immediately started writing "Aruku Around" after the band finished their Sakanaquarium 2009: Shinshiro tour in March 2010.
 After being disappointed in Shin-shiros sales total, Yamaguchi realized that the band needed to create a signature song that would be recognizable to a wide audience and would represent Sakanaction as a band.
-Yamaguchi felt that a song that would represent the band should be something non-fictional, so wrote about his feelings after the end of the Shin-shiro tour, where he realized that Tokyo was now his home and not Hokkaido.
+Yamaguchi felt that a song that would represent the band should be something non-fictional, so he wrote about his feelings after the end of the Shin-shiro tour, where he realized that Tokyo was now his home and not Hokkaido.
 Yamaguchi wanted to represent how he and the band members felt in that moment in the song's lyrics.